-The Board welcomed a new council liaison, Councilor Matt Dell, and would like to thank him for his support of the organization.
+The Board would like to thank council liaison, Councilor Matt Dell, for his continued support of the organization.

 Finally, I want to acknowledge the work of our volunteers.
 Since COVID-19 volunteerism has been down throughout B.C. and many not-for-profit societies are struggling to keep their organizations running.
 I am so grateful that our volunteers continue to support the VHF and I think this speaks to how committed our local community is to heritage conservation.
-The work of the House Grants and Education Committees are fundamental to the functioning, decision-making and administration of the VHF.
+The work of the House Grants and Education Committees is fundamental to the functioning, decision-making and administration of the VHF.
 These committees are only possible because of the generosity of the many volunteers who dedicate their valuable time, expertise, and enthusiasm to the organization.
-On behalf of the Board, I would like to sincerely thank you for your contribution to continuing the work of the VHF in 2022.
+On behalf of the Board, I would like to sincerely thank you for your contribution to continuing the work of the VHF in 2023.